 Sixty-day rehab programs can provide someone struggling with an addiction with the support and treatment they need to obtain and maintain sobriety.
 Treatment interventions, such as individual counseling, group therapy, 12-step meetings, and family therapy equip patients with the coping skills necessary to avoid relapse.

 One of the first factors to consider when choosing a rehab program is whether it is primarily inpatient or outpatient.
-A major contributing factor to most addictions is ease of access to the drug.
-Inpatient facilities eliminate this possibility and provide a stable environment for recovery.
-They also work well for relapsed or long-term addicts.
-Outpatient programs provide more flexibility and freedom for patients who cannot set aside their daily obligations for treatment.
+A major issue for many people looking to achieve sobriety is access to their drug of choice.
+Inpatient facilities remove the ease of access of drugs and provide a stable environment for people to intently focus on their recovery.
+An inpatient rehab may also be an ideal treatment setting for those who haven’t found long-term success with outpatient treatment.

 If you or someone you love is struggling with drug and alcohol addiction, you may need to find an inpatient drug rehab center.
 Inpatient drug rehabilitation centers can give you the intensive therapy and tools you need to defeat alcohol and drug addiction so you can get back on the right path and live a successful, happy and productive life.

 Outpatient centers provide a flexible way of getting treatment for addiction.
 You can attend therapy during the day and attend to your responsibilities at home in the evenings.

 If you think you might need rehab, there's a good chance that you do.